shivammathur/setup-php/README.md

     tools: php-cs-fixer, phpunit
 ```

 - To set up a particular version of a tool, specify it in the form `tool:version`.
 The latest stable version of `composer` is set up by default.
-You can set up the required version by specifying `v1`, `v2`, `snapshot` or `preview` as version.
+You can set up the required `composer` version by specifying `v1`, `v2`, `snapshot` or `preview` as versions or the exact version in semver format.

 ```yaml
 - name: Setup PHP with composer v2